 As you can see, developing experiences is not new to us.
-What's different in this plan are the actions aimed at developing and marketing experiences that focus on priority gap areas and actively managing and mitigating unintended impacts that can occur when too many people visit a destination at the same time.
+What's different in this plan are the actions aimed at developing experiences that focus on gap areas and actively managing and mitigating unintended impacts that can occur when too many people visit a destination at the same time.
 These actions are essential for Oregon's long-term tourism promise.
 We must preserve Oregon as an outdoor recreation destination and ensure the conservation of natural areas and rural communities.
 Our efforts need to attract visitors to stay longer and explore more widely.
 And we need to encourage them to come back again, perhaps at a different time of year.

 Engineering this kind of harmony isn't easy.
-The marketing can be trickier and more costly, and the payoffs might not result in the same return on growth as we've seen in the recent years as well.
+The marketing payoffs might not result in the same return on growth as we've seen in the recent years as well.
 But it's not our intent to grow statewide visitor volume.
 We've always been deliberate in our key imperative to optimize statewide economic impact.
-And if that means shifting traditional marketing on priority gap areas and lessertraveled destinations, then by all means we'll do it, because what's best for Oregon is best for all of us.
+And if that means focusing traditional marketing on gap areas and lesser-traveled destinations, then by all means we'll do it, because what's best for Oregon is best for all of us.
 We also know that this work requires the attention and support of a strong industry and hundreds of people in different professions, each contributing to create those moments of wonder that feel custom made for diverse visitors.
 We are committed to sharing and preserving these experiences today, and for our great, great, great (add as many greats as you want) grandchildren.